The Foundation for a Meaningful Life

 • Wellness

-Mindfulness is the focus of wellness education in second grade.
-As a group, students participate in discussions about feelings, emotions, socializing, and conflict resolution.
-Students learn how to become more aware of their feelings, use calming activities to focus their attention, and slow their bodies down.
-Students engage in wellness activities during homeroom time, as well as during scheduled Wellness classes with members of the Wellness Department.
+In Wellness class, secondary graders participate in discussions about feelings, emotions, socializing, and conflict resolution.
+Children learn how to become more aware of their feelings, use calming activities to focus their attention, and slow their bodies down.
+Children engage in wellness activities during homeroom time, as well as during scheduled Wellness classes with members of the Wellness Department.
 Students who successfully complete the grade two wellness program will be able to:

 • Advocate for themselves and show self control